phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 for rendering order decisions.

 The Java version implemented collision detection, so that some (but not all) objects collided with a coil.
-The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coils.
+The HTML5 version takes a more consistent approach, has no collision detection, and allows all objects to magically pass through the coils.

 ## Sound